 The following definitions are specific to this ordinance.
 If there is occasion to need interpretation of any word or phrase not listed below, the Board of Adjustment shall provide the interpretation.

 DENSITY.
-The term density shall mean the number of dwelling units per acre of land.

-GROSS DENSITY.
-The ratio of dwelling units per acre utilizing the full acreage of the parcel(s) without subtracting areas dedicated to public or private roads, schools, parks, or similar public use and open space areas or hazard areas.

-NET DENSITY.
-The total number of dwelling units divided by the project area after the acreage for all areas dedicated to public or private roads, schools, parks, or similar public use and open space areas or hazard areas have been removed.
+The term density shall mean the number of units obtained by multiplying the units per acre allowed in the zone in which the proposed development is located or seeking by the total number of usable acres.
+Usable acreage shall not include public or private roadways, school, or any similar non buildable use such as retention or detention basins if not approved as open space, public utility locations, any hazard area, any slope above 30% or any other unbuildable square footage.

 13.14.070.4 Project Density Calculation

 The RMF Zone accommodates a variety of densities for multi-family dwellings.
-Project density is calculated based on the type of application submitted, amenities provided and other factors identified herein.
+Project Density is calculated based on the type of application submitted, amenities provided and other factors identified herein.
 In accordance with the provisions of this Chapter, each project will be assigned one of the following density classifications.

 RMF-10.
 Up to 10 units acre